Skip to main content

 Import Rules

-BAD: leaf → foundation (logger must never import config)
+BAD: leaf → anything internal (storage must never import config)

 BAD: foundation ↔ foundation (config must never import iostreams)